Under 2,000 without power in storms recovery 'final push'

 He thanked customers for their "continued patience" and praised the reconnection effort in difficult conditions.

-Aberdeenshire Council and SSEN continue to offer catering facilities in impacted areas.
+Aberdeenshire Council and SSEN continue to offer catering facilities in affected areas.

 A number of Aberdeenshire schools remain closed or partially closed.